GayatriVadaparty/GayatriVadaparty/README.md

 - 👋 Hi, I’m @GayatriVadaparty
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Machine Learning and Artificial intelligence
+- 🌱 I’m currently learning ML and AI
 - 💞️ I’m looking to collaborate on some projects in Machine Learning
 - 📫 How to reach me gayatrivalp@gmail.com
 https://www.linkedin.com/in/gayatri-vadaparty-46ba50219